 Drinking more water increases a healthy metabolism because it hydrates the organs that make up your metabolism.

 Multiple research studies have shown that drinking a large, cool glass of water will increase your metabolism by 24-30% for 90 minutes.
 Water hydrates the organs and keeps them healthy.
 Most of the organs comprise 70% or more water.
 They need water to function and burn energy.
 Because organs make up your metabolism, they also determine how many calories your metabolism burns.
 The average person needs 0.5 to 1 ounce of water for every pound of weight.
-Therefore, a 200-pound man needs to drink 100 to 200 ounces of water, 12 to 25 glasses of water a day.
-Most people, even when they think they are drinking enough water, they are not.
+Therefore, a 200-pound man needs to drink 100 to 200 ounces of water, 12 to 25 glasses of water daily.
+Even when they think they are drinking enough water, most people are not.
 Water improves a healthy metabolism in the following ways:

 - Brain Function